-- A. No landlord shall evict a Commercial Tenant in the City of Culver City during the Moratorium Period, if the Commercial Tenant is able to show an inability to pay Rent due to circumstances related to the COVID-19 pandemic, which include one or more of the following: - 1.
-Loss of income due to a COVID-19 related workplace closure or partial closure - 2.
-Childcare expenditures due to school closures; - 3.
-Health care expenses related to being ill with COVID-19; - 4.
-Expenses or loss of income due to caring for a member of the tenant's household who is ill with COVID-19; or - 5.
-Reasonable expenditures that stem from government-ordered emergency measures. - B. Loss of income includes, but is not necessarily limited to, loss of business income from the Commercial Property and loss of personal income from the Commercial Tenant's outside employment. - C. A Landlord is prohibited from charging or collecting late charges, fees or interest when an Affected Tenant is unable to pay Rent during the Moratorium Period for the reasons set forth in Section 4.A.
+- A. No landlord shall evict a Commercial Tenant in the City of Culver City during the Moratorium Period, if the Commercial Tenant is able to show: - 1. an inability to pay Rent; and - 2. such inability to pay Rent is due to circumstances related to the COVID-19 pandemic, which include one or more of the following: - a.
+Loss of income due to a COVID-19 related workplace closure or partial closure - b.
+Childcare expenditures due to school closures: - c.
+Health care expenses related to being ill with COVID-19; - d.
+Expenses or loss of income due to caring for a member of the tenant's household who is ill with COVID-19: or - e.
+Reasonable expenditures that stem from government-ordered emergency measures. - B. Loss of income includes, but is not necessarily limited to, loss of business income from the Commercial Property and loss of personal income from the Commercial Tenant's outside employment. - C. A Landlord is prohibited from charging or collecting late charges, fees or interest when an Affected Tenant is unable to pay Rent during the Moratorium Period for the reasons set forth in Section 4.A.2.